 - Adaptive programming in McGraw Hill's ALEKS and StudySync

 - Khan Academy

 - BrainPOP ESL

 - Discovery Education

-- MyOn
+- myON

 - National Geographic

-- 1:1 laptops
+- 1:1 devices

 - Advisory/SSR

-The length of time in Tier I interventions may vary, but generally do not exceed 8 weeks.
-During that time, schools will continue to evaluate student progress based on interim data such as Smarter Balanced Interim Block Exams, Comprehensive exams, and classroom assessments.
-At the end of this period, students showing significant progress are exited from interventions, while those needing more intensive supports are moved to Tier 2.
+The length of time with these interventions may vary, but generally do not exceed 8 weeks.
+During that time, the school will continue to evaluate student progress based on interim data such as Smarter Balanced Interim Block Exams, Comprehensive exams, and classroom assessments.
+At the end of this period, students showing significant progress are exited from interventions, while those needing more intensive supports are provided new, targeted interventions.
 A student success team is gathered to determine intensive support.

-Tier 2: Targeted Interventions
+Targeted Interventions